 Flint is a resource that you can easily stock up on and have the means to start a fire for the rest of your life.

-Tracking it down isn’t too difficult and there are some pretty easy methods for finding some flint in your local area.
+Tracking it down isn’t too difficult and there are some pretty easy methods for finding flint in your local area.

 Start by using these tips to help you on your next flint search: